 Nursing home facilities should also take the time to assess each new patient individually for fall risks.
 After assessment, any modifications should be put in place to enable safer mobility for the patient.
 Treating individual patient risks, rather than treating the entire population uniformly can make a significant difference.

 Finally, basic environmental safety protections that we may take for granted become extremely important in a nursing home.
 Dim lighting can make it hard for patients to see well enough to walk, and wet or slippery floors aggravate patients who already have mobility and balance problems.
 Failure to provide a safe environment for nursing home residents can be legal grounds for a negligence civil suit.
 A skilled Dallas personal injury lawyer will be essential for pursuing a claim.

 Fall prevention studies done by a number of academic and medical institutions conclude that a large proportion of nursing home falls are preventable.
 Knowledge of this information makes it even more frustrating when a loved one is seriously injured after a nursing home fall.

 In addition to a nursing home facility and/or employee, a third party could potentially also share responsibility for a fall.
 For example, if a hospital bed’s alarm failed to go off due to a malfunction, and a nursing home staff member failed to do his or her nightly bed check, both parties could potentially be accountable for damages.

 A nursing home facility and/or employee should be held accountable for their carelessness in regard to the safety of residents.
-Whether a fall occurred due to a hazardous environment, negligent supervision, inadequate medical treatment or another cause, you should contact an experienced Texas nursing home abuse attorney to help you determine exactly what happened and who may be legally responsible.
+Whether a fall occurred due to a hazardous environment, negligent supervision, inadequate medical treatment or another cause, you should contact an experienced Dallas nursing home abuse lawyer to help you determine exactly what happened and who may be legally responsible.
 If you’d like to speak with an attorney at Crowe Arnold & Majors, LLP, call (214) 231-0544.